Santiago Tepetlapa

-Santiago Tepetlapa is a town and municipality in Oaxaca, in southwestern Mexico.
-The municipality has an area of 13.624 km² and is part of the Coixtlahuaca district in the Mixteca Region.
+Santiago Tepetlapa is a town and municipality in Oaxaca, in southeastern Mexico.
+The municipality has an area of 13.624 km2 and is part of the Coixtlahuaca district in the Mixteca Region.

+Demography

 As of the 2010 census, the town (locality) had a population of 101 inhabitants, while the municipality had a total population of 131 inhabitants.
 It is the second-smallest municipality in Mexico in population, larger than only Santa Magdalena Jicotlán, also in Oaxaca.